MartinSeeler/dense-tick-file-format/src/main/tut/demo.md

 factorizedDeltaTickCodecV encode delta
 ```

-This time, we reduced the memory consumption big times!
+This time, we reduced the memory consumption big time!
 Only 24 bits are needed to store our delta to the previous tick.
 Of course this will not work every time.
 Since we only have 7 of 8 bits available in our `vint`, we can only represent numbers from 0 to 127 with one byte.
 When the price or time deltas are greater than 127, we need another byte.
 The following is the binary representation of our efficient delta tick.

 ![Delta Codec](img/posts/dtff/codec-3.png)

-So varints seems to be the holy grail to store stock prices.
+So varints seem to be the holy grail to store stock prices.
 The truth is, this is only the case when the price changes upwards.
 Representing negative
 numbers, in our case a decreasing price delta, needs exactly 5 bytes.
 This is because the most significant bit
 is used to indicate if the next byte is related to the current number, leaving us with only 7 bits remaining for our value.
 Therefore, 5 bytes are needed to represent negative numbers, even for small numbers.